 - grants from other governments.

 Hardship Assistance Policy

-The purpose of the draft Rates Hardship Assistance Policy is to give Council the ability to provide financial relief to ratepayers who are experiencing hardship due to circumstances that impact their ability to pay rates and charges.
+The Rates Hardship Assistance Policy gives Council the ability to provide financial relief to ratepayers who are experiencing hardship due to circumstances that impact their ability to pay rates and charges.
 The policy provides an overview of:

 - eligibility for assistance

 - the criteria and points system for assessing hardship and providing support

 - the difference between a 'waiver' and 'deferral' of rates and charges